 Many experts recommend a fentanyl detoxification process.
 This helps someone with an addiction gradually come off of the drug under the watchful eye of medical professionals.
 This method helps minimize the uncomfortable and painful fentanyl withdrawal symptoms.

-Detox can be achieved in an inpatient or outpatient rehabilitation program.
-Programs involve around-the-clock physical and mental care to ensure the safety of all patients during this challenging time.
+Detox can be achieved in a variety of rehabilitation programs that involve around-the-clock physical and mental care to ensure the safety of all patients during this challenging time.

 Fentanyl detoxification is also said to reduce the risk of relapse and end the user’s substance abuse once and for all.
 Detox, and most withdrawal symptoms, usually last around a week.